Why do dogs do the things they do? What makes them tick?

-The moisture level of a dog’s nose changes depending on a whole heap of reasons, so don’t panic if your dog doesn’t have the stereotypical cold, wet doggy nose all the time.
+The moisture level of a dog’s nose changes depending on a whole heap of reasons, so don’t panic if your dog doesn’t have a stereotypical cold, wet doggy nose all the time.

-As fantastic trackers, dogs’ noses secrete a mucus when they’re tracking a scent which helps them to draw in and store a particular scent, they also pick up moisture from the ground when they’re sniffling and snuffling along, and they of course sweat through their noses (see panting below).
+As fantastic trackers, dogs’ noses secrete mucus when they’re tracking a scent which helps them to draw in and store a particular scent, they also pick up moisture from the ground when they’re sniffling and snuffling along, and they of course sweat through their noses

 Why Do Dogs Pant?